-Reasons for doing this include, but are not limited to the following:
+mxArray values.
+Reasons for doing this include, but are not limited

 You need to supply run-time profile information to a client running an application created with the Parallel Computing Toolbox™.
 You supply and change profile information on a per-execution basis.
 For example, two instances of the same application may run simultaneously with different profiles.
-See Use Parallel Computing Toolbox in Deployed Applications for more information.
+For more information, see Use Parallel Computing Toolbox in Deployed Applications.

 You want to store the state of any variable or group of variables.